hpc2n/softwareaccounting/docs/sams-software.md

 The versionstr can represent a more local version number with patches.

+## Version numbers.

+As a general rule never send in a Version number with more then two(2) levels.

+For example "Python/3.7.1" should be sent as "Python/3.7".

 # Software Table

 This is an selection of software that exist within SNIC.